 Bilateral economic and trade relationship

-In response to Russia’s threat to the sovereignty and territorial integrity of Ukraine, in March 2014 Australia imposed targeted financial sanctions and travel bans on certain Russian individuals and entities.
+In response to Russia’s purported annexation of the Ukrainian territory of Crimea and city of Sevastopol in March 2014 , and support of pro-Russian separatists in eastern Ukraine, Australia has imposed targeted financial sanctions and travel bans on certain Russian individuals and entities instrumental to the Russian threat to the sovereignty and territorial integrity of Ukraine.
 In September 2014, Australia expanded these sanctions to cover restrictions on arms exports; restrictions on access of Russian state-owned banks to Australian capital markets; prohibitions on the export of goods and services for use in Russia’s oil exploration or production; restrictions on Australian trade and investment in Crimea.
 Australia also imposed a ban on exports of Australian uranium.
 Further information can be found at Australia and sanctions.

-In response to countries that had imposed sanctions against Russia, , President Putin in August 2014 issued a Presidential decree on the 'Application of Certain Special Economic Measures in order to protect the National Security of the Russian Federation'.
+In response to countries that had imposed sanctions against Russia, President Putin in August 2014 issued a Presidential decree on the 'Application of Certain Special Economic Measures in order to protect the National Security of the Russian Federation'.
 The decree imposed bans on the import of specified agricultural products originating from Australia, United States, EU member states, Norway and Canada.
-Russia subsequently extended the food import ban on for an additional year, to 5 August 2016 and extended it to include other countries.
+Russia subsequently extended the food import ban to include other countries.
 For further information on the ban please see the Department of Agriculture’s website.

-Two-way merchandise trade between Australia and Russia was worth A$1.8374 billion in 2014.
-Russia is Australia's 32nd largest merchandise trading partner.
-Australian merchandise exports to Russia in 2014 were worth A$530 million and imports from Russia totaled A$1.307 billion.
-Australian exports to Russia in 2014 included live animals, butter, and meat (excluding beef ).
-Crude petroleum dominated Australian imports from Russia in the same period, which also included fertilisers.
+Two-way merchandise trade between Australia and Russia was worth $697 million in 2016, down from $1.
+837 billion in 2014.
+Australian merchandise exports to Russia in 2016 were worth $478 million and imports from Russia totaled $219 million.
+Australian exports to Russia in 2016 included live animals, sugars, molasses and honey, and meat (excluding beef ).
+Crude petroleum dominated Australian imports from Russia in the same period, which also included wood manufactures.

-Australia's services exports to Russia in 2013 were valued at A$151 million and imports of services from Russia were valued at A$96 million.
-Services exports were largely in personal travel and education-related travel.
+Australia's services exports to Russia in 2016 were valued at $111 million and imports of services from Russia were valued at $72 million.
+Services exports were largely in education-related travel and personal travel.

 For advice on doing business in Russia, please contact Austrade or visit www.austrade.gov.au.